sheabunge/personal-email/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1.1 =
+Update the way that WordPress calculates the site name.

 = 1.1 =
 Only change the default address, not custom emails.
 Fixes compatibility with contact forms where the email is sent from the user.